Rodrigo Gularte: Early life

-Sponsored by his mother, Rodrigo traveled through Latin America to the United States, Africa and Europe - consuming all kinds of drugs.
+Sponsored by his mother, Gularte traveled through Latin America to the United States, Africa and Europe - consuming all kinds of drugs.
 "I thought these trips would do him well, he would wind down, get rid of bad influences," says his mother Clarisse.
 The result was the opposite.
-Increasing his addiction, Rodrigo returned in 1994 to Curitiba.
-At 24, without work or study, nocturnal, Rodrigo was involved in a serious traffic accident after leaving a party, drunk and drugged.
+Increasing his addiction, Gularte returned in 1994 to Curitiba.
+At 24, without work or study, nocturnal, Gularte was involved in a serious traffic accident after leaving a party, drunk and drugged.
 To avoid his arrest, Mrs. Clarisse admitted her son to rehab.
-After six months of detoxification, in 1996, Rodrigo tried to change his life.
+After six months of detoxification, in 1996, Gularte tried to change his life.
 He became an entrepreneur, but two restaurants of his failed.
 In 1999, he passed the entrance exam to liberal arts at the Federal University of Santa Catarina.
 In the middle of the course, he dropped out.
 He then returned to travelling through Europe and Latin America bringing in various types of cannabis.
 In 2004, the opportunity arose to take the surfboards stuffed with cocaine to Indonesia.

 Arrest

-In the late 1990s and early 2000s, Bali was an international destination for young travellers attracted by a hippie vibe, surf culture and electronic dance music parties where cocaine and ecstasy were available at clubs, as was marijuana, supplied by Italian and Brazilian drug traffickers who often used young surfers as mules.
+In the late 1990s and early 2000s, Bali was an international destination for young travellers attracted by a surf culture and electronic dance music parties where cocaine and ecstasy were available at clubs, as was marijuana, supplied by Italian and Brazilian drug traffickers who often used young surfers as mules.
 Gularte lived in Florianópolis since 1999 when he was arrested in August 2004 with 6 kg of cocaine hidden in surfboards.
 The arrest, along with two other men who lived in the capital, took place at Jakarta airport in Indonesia.
-The trio was caught with eight boards stuffed with six kilos of cocaine, but Rodrigo took over sole responsibility for the transportation of narcotics.
+The trio was caught with eight boards stuffed with six kilogrammes of cocaine, but Gularte took sole responsibility for the transportation of narcotics.

 Conviction and imprisonment

-He was sentenced to death on 7 February 2005 by Indonesian government.
-During his early period in prison, Gularte shared a cell with fellow Brazilian convicted Marco Archer Moreira.
+Gularte was sentenced to death on 7 February 2005 by the Indonesian government.
+During his early period in prison, Gularte shared a cell with fellow Brazilian convict Marco Archer Moreira.